awslabs/duvet/design/witness/spec.md

 ## 3. Verdict output requirements {#verdict-output}

-For every discharged pair, the output MUST name every bound witness (its label) and its strength (§1.3).
+For every discharged pair, the output MUST name, in verbose output, every bound witness (its label) and its strength (§1.3).
+(Scoped to verbose output, 2026-07-27: a run at real scale discharges hundreds of pairs, and naming every witness for each of them by default would bury the failure reports this check exists to surface.
+Failure output is never verbose-gated.)
 For every pair that fails because a bound witness did not execute the implementation (W1's universal clause), the output MUST list **every** bound witness with its per-witness result